jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 * Instead of caching all results we want to use only last one (`replay(1).refCount()`) (*6.1, 6.2*)

 Now your `PostsDao` is super cool.
 If post will be added, list of posts is automatically refreshed.
-Your buissnes logic is hidden inside of `PostsDao`.
+Your business logic is hidden inside of `PostsDao`.

 # Presenters

-Presenters and UI are not parts of this tutorial but if you would like to see how to use code that you just written see the full code here:
+Presenters and UI are not parts of this tutorial but if you would like to see how to use code that you just wrote see the full code here:
 [Presenters and UI implementation](https://github.com/jacek-marchwicki/example-rx-and-kotlin-and-either/blob/master/app/src/main/java/com/jacekmarchwicki/examplerxextensions/MainActivity.kt)

 # So what we can do better